-NURS 7612 Research Translation for Clinical Practice Prerequisites: NURS 7601, NURS 7608.
+NURS 7612 Research Translation for Clinical Practice

 This course focuses on the critical analysis, synthesis and application of qualitative and quantitative research methods for improvement of outcome indicators at the individual, family, system and population level.
 Emphasis will be placed on current paradigms of scholarship including Boyer's Model of Scholarship and the philosophy of reflective practice, bridging the gap between research and practice, and outcome assessment in healthcare.
-The evaluation of instruments to measure quantitative outcomes and methods of qualitative analysis will be examined, and ethical and legal considerations will be addressed as they relate to the JBB process.
-The process of identifying potential courses of relate to the IRB process.
+The evaluation of instruments to measure quantitative outcomes and methods of qualitative analysis will be examined, and ethical and legal considerations will be addressed as they relate to the IRB process.
 The process of identifying potential sources of grant funding and models of long-term program evaluation will also be explored.
 Students will develop an IRB-ready project proposal based upon a previously identified practice problem within their area of specialization.
 42 theory hours.
 Previously NS 0612.